-Opera Atelier’s 2014-2015 season features two stunning productions: the Canadian premiere of a fully staged period production of Handel’s Alcina (October 23 to November 1, 2014), as well as Berlioz’s version of Gluck’s Orpheus and Eurydice (April 9 to April 18, 2015).
+Opera Atelier’s 2014-2015 season features two stunning productions: the Canadian premiere of a fully staged period production of Handel’s Alcina (fall 2014), as well as Berlioz’s version of Gluck’s Orpheus and Eurydice (April 9 to April 18, 2015).

 George Frideric Handel’s Alcina is a Baroque masterpiece and will mark Opera Atelier’s first major Handel production at the Elgin Theatre.
 Alcina tells the story of a sorceress whose world is a mirage composed of the souls of her past lovers and the Christian knight Ruggiero who is destined to set them free.